 - extended time

 - environment with reduced distractions

 - Classroom and laboratory accommodations and assistance

-- Reader/writer service in/out of class
+- Reader/writer services, in or out of class

 - Advising for issues regarding disabilities and academic accommodations